kohei-swb/ProfPeek/README.md

 ## Author

 Developed by [Kohei](https://github.com/kohei-swb)
-As a UBC student, I was frustrated by the time-consuming process of switching tabs just to check professor reviews during course registration.
+I was frustrated by the time-consuming process of switching tabs just to check professor reviews during course registration.
-This extension solves that problem by integrating key information directly into Workday.
+This extension solves that problem by integrating key information directly into the registration interface.

 ## Feedback